APY/APYDataGridBundle/README.md

         public function gridAction()
         {
             /**
-             * create simple grid based on your entity.
+             * creates simple grid based on your entity.
              * @hint to add custom columns or actions you need to extend Source\Doctrine class *
              * 1st param Source object inherited from Source class